Upgrading to a Newer Version

 3) Click the Delete command within the Smart Tag menu.

-Clear the corresponding “Temporary ASP.NET Files” directory (the c:\Windows\Microsoft.NET\Framework64\v4.0.30319\Temporary ASP.NET Files\ for SharePoint 2013 and SharePoint 2016).
-This may require stopping the IIS process using the following command.
+Clear the corresponding “Temporary ASP.NET Files” directory (the c:\Windows\Microsoft.NET\Framework64\v4.0.30319\Temporary ASP.NET Files\ path for SharePoint 2013 and SharePoint 2016).
+You may need to use the following command to stop the IIS process.

-Examine the problematic pages, and check to see if they operate properly and that there are no errors or warning messages.
+- Examine all problematic pages and check to see if they operate properly, and that there are no errors or warning messages.

-If you have modified certain SharePoint Pages directly, then edit the corresponding page using the SharePoint Designer in Advanced Mode: remove comment expressions from the DevExpress Register directives and control markup, and update the DevExpress Register directives according to the new DevExpress version.
+- If you have modified certain SharePoint Pages directly, then use the SharePoint Designer in Advanced Mode to edit the corresponding page: remove comment expressions from DevExpress Register directives and control markup, and update DevExpress Register directives based upon the new DevExpress version.

-Upgrade the source folder of Web Part projects that use DevExpress controls using the Project Converter tool.
-See the Upgrade Notes help topic for more information.
+- Use the Project Converter tool to upgrade the source folder of Web Part projects that use DevExpress controls.
+See the following help topic for more information: Upgrade Notes.

 Insert the required Web Part into the required page.

-Examine the problematic pages and check to see if they operate properly, and that there are no errors or warning messages.
+Examine all problematic pages and check to see if they operate properly, and that there are no errors or warning messages.